Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Sophie Morris reported Balliol pantheon slate delivering Harris 1,200 first preferences.

-Hannah Furness quoted St Hilda’s President Aisha Rahman“welfare mandate transcends politics”
+Hannah Furness quoted St Hilda’s President Aisha Rahman: “welfare mandate transcends politics”.

 Rebecca English covered international student caucus endorsing Patel 78%.
 Vasquez noted non-slate independents netting 22% officer vote share, historic high.